 On April 29, 2015 Brazil's House of Representatives approved Draft Bill # 4148/2008 by 320 to 135 to amend the current GE labeling legislation Executive Order 4,680/2003.
-The new Draft Bill establishes that only products which have more than one percent of GE in its final composition must be labeled.
+The new Draft Bill establishes that only products which have more than 1 percent of GE in its final composition must be labeled.
 Another important change is the decision to withdraw the requirement for a GE label of a "T" symbol in black in a yellow triangle.
-The Bill is now at the Senate.
+The Bill is still under consideration at the Senate and likely will continue there for another year or two due to a major election year in 2018.
+Currently Executive Order 4,680/2003 is in force as per information below.

-On April 2, 2004, the Civil Cabinet of the Presidency published Normative Instruction Number 1, signed by 4 cabinet ministers (Civil Cabinet, Justice, Agriculture, and Health) that established the conditions by which Directive# 2,658/03 will enforce the labeling of products containing biotech events above the one percent limit.
+On April 2, 2004, the Civil Cabinet of the Presidency published Normative Instruction Number 1, signed by 4 cabinet ministers (Civil Cabinet, Justice, Agriculture, and Health) that established the conditions by which Directive# 2,658/03 will enforce the labeling of products containing biotech events above the 1 percent limit.
 In addition to the federal agencies, Normative Instruction # 1 also authorizes the state and municipal consumer defense officials to enforce the new labeling requirements.

 On December 26, 2003 the Ministry of Justice published Directive # 2,658/03 approving the regulations for the use of the transgenic logo.
-It applies for biotech products for either human or animal consumption with biotech content above one percent.
+It applies for biotech products for either human or animal consumption with biotech content above 1 percent.
 The requirement became effective March 27, 2004.

-On April 24, 2003, the President of Brazil published in Brazil's Federal Register ("Diario Oficial") Executive Order # 4,680/03 establishing a tolerance limit of one percent for food and food ingredients destined for human or animal consumption containing or being produced through biotech events.
+On April 24, 2003, the President of Brazil published in Brazil's Federal Register (Diario Oficial) Executive Order # 4,680/03, establishing a tolerance limit of 1 percent for food and food ingredients destined for human or animal consumption containing or being produced through biotech events.
 The Executive Order also declared that consumers need to be informed of the biotech nature of the product.